 Host: I’m excited to see that.
 Nate: I can’t wait to show it to everyone!

 But first, let’s look at a couple more examples.
-Here’s a chart of Lululemon As you can see, the stock gapped up after an earnings surprise...
+Here’s a chart of Lululemon.
+As you can see, the stock gapped up after an earnings surprise.